shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 When a player resolves the battle, all players total up their creatures’ combined power.
 The player with the highest total power wins the battle, and claims the landmark.

-Players process their resting creatures:
+Each player processes their resting creatures:

-1. Creatures at the current landmark, including creatures in their hand, gain exhaustion counters equal to their Rest value (default value is its star count)
+1. Your creatures in the battle zone and creatures in your hand each gain exhaustion counters equal to their Rest value (default value is its star count)
-2. Creatures from the current landmark go to the resting zone.
+2. Your creatures in the battle zone and your creatures in a hand each go to your resting zone.
-3. Creatures in the resting zone lose an exhaustion counter.
+3. Creatures in your resting zone lose an exhaustion counter.
-4. Creatures with no exhaustion counters return to your army.
+4. Creatures in your resting zone with no exhaustion counters return to your army.

 The round ends.